-Socialising: Whales are engaged in variety of physical interactions and aerial behaviours such as breaching, spy hopping, headstands, lob tailing and flipper slaps.
+Socializing: Whales are engaged in variety of physical interactions and aerial behaviors such as breaching, spy hopping, headstands, lob tailing and flipper slaps.
 Rolling around, chasing each other, and sexual behaviour.

 Resting: Whales float motionless at the surface for a few minutes, or swim slowly in tight groups, diving and surfacing in a regular pattern.
 Resting whales should be left alone.

 Killer Whales depend on vocal communication for social interactions, navigation and food location, and therefore produce a variety of sounds: